Introduction

 Figure 3: New backup Wizard

-Provide a name to the backup, choose a group and/or select from the predefined backup.
-Click Next to proceed.
+- Provide a name to the backup, choose a group and/or select from the predefined backup.
+Click the Next button to proceed.

-Note: If you type in the Group section a name of a group that's not defined, it will be created at the end of the wizard, so there's no need to create a group before the wizard starts.
+- If you type in the Group section a name of a group that's not defined, then this group will be created at the end of the wizard, so there's no need to create a group before the wizard starts.

-- This brings up the second screen of the wizard as shown in Figure 4, here you can add folders or individual files for backup.
+- Doing so brings up the second screen of the wizard, as shown in Figure 4, below.
+Here, you can add folders or individual files for backup.

 Figure 4: Choose files/folder

-When done, click Next to continue with the wizard.
+- When done, click the Next button to continue with the wizard.

 Figure 5: Destination for Backup

-When done, click Finish to save these settings.
+- When done, click the Finish button to save these settings.

-- Now click the Backup button as shown in Figure 6.
+- Now, click the Backup button, as shown in Figure 6, below.

 Figure 6: Start Backup